BOTW By-Laws Originally Adopted: January 2000

 The President shall conduct all meetings and delegate such authority to another officer if unable to be present.
 The President may appoint any necessary standing and ad hoc committees and the chairpersons of such committees.

 4.3 Vice President

 The Vice President is elected to assist the President.
 The Vice President shall normally act as the acting President in the absence of the President.
 The Vice President shall be the chairperson of all special committees unless the President or the corporation appoints a chairperson.

 The Secretary shall record the minutes of all meetings, or designate another officer or member to do so in his absence.
 The Secretary shall be responsible for the keeping of all written records of the corporation and for all official correspondence of the corporation.
-The Secretary together with the President will be responsible for the general content of the newsletter and the supervision of the Newsletter Editor.

 4.7 Election of Officers and Assumption of Office